FXelix/automatic_plots/README.md

 # automatic_plots
-This program can use direkt or file data to give you a plot using matplotlib (if you want with linear regression and r-squared calculation).
+This program can use direct data or from a file to give you a plot using matplotlib.
+You can add a linear regression and a r-squared calculation.